-Every year since 2007, the Krewe of Boo parade has made its way through the French Quarter and Downtown the weekend before Halloween as the official Halloween parade of New Orleans.
+Every year since 2007, the Krewe of Boo parade has made its way through the French Quarter and downtown the weekend before Halloween as the official Halloween parade of New Orleans.
 Krewe of Boo is a family-friendly way to celebrate Halloween in one of the most haunted cities in America.
-This year, the celebration happens on Saturday, October 21 and kicks off at 6:30 p.m. at the corner of Elysian Fields and North Peters Street.
-This year, WWE Superstar The Miz will be the Grand Marshal of Krewe of Boo.
-(Ahead of Wrestlemania 34, which will make its way to the Superdome this Spring.)
+This year, the celebration happens on Saturday, Oct.
+20 and kicks off at 6:30 p.m. at the corner of Elysian Fields Avenue and North Peters Street.

 Lively floats, which Kern Studios constructs from fiberglass and 3-D papier mâché, depict werewolves, ghosts, vampires, and other Halloween-themed monsters.